kravietz/pyOCB/README.md

 	>>> ciphertext
 	bytearray(b'3D\xdf\x01\xf3;\xe8\x87\x84@\xef\xac\xbcyK:J_3} \x9e\x889\xcd\xa4NvW\x88\xc1}5\x9a\x8b\xc3\x82\xd9Z')

+Encryption will reset _nonce_ status, so that it needs to be set to a new value.

 Decryption
 ----------
+Decryption needs OCB object with _key_ and _nonce_ set.
 The decrypt method takes _header_, _ciphertext_ and _tag_ on input.
 It returns a tuple of decrypted plaintext and flag indicating whether input data was not tampered with.

 	>>> (is_authentic, plaintext2) = ocb.decrypt(header, ciphertext, tag)
 	>>> is_authentic